zent-co/TubLight/README.md

 This Tub Light system allows the user to change the color of the light in a bathtub through an Android App.

 ## Project Motivation and Description
-I developed the Tub Light system after taking apart the light that came with our jetted tub to replace the lightbulb.
+I developed the Tub Light system after taking apart the light that came with our jetted tub to replace the light bulb.

-The original light was simply an incandesecnt bulb with an on/off switch in a semi-water tight box.
-If you wanted a different color other than warm white, then you use a plastic color filter over the light port to acheive that color.
-The tub only came with blue and red filters, which was pretty limiting, and it was somewhat pricy to buy the remaining five color filters.
+The original light was simply an incandescent bulb with an on/off switch in a semi-water tight box.
+If you wanted a different color other than warm white, then you use a plastic color filter over the light port to achieve that color.
+The tub only came with blue and red filters, which was pretty limiting, and it was somewhat pricey to buy the remaining five color filters.

-I imagined how I could improve this the tub light using a [Adafruit NeoPixel Jewel RGB LED assembly](https://www.adafruit.com/product/2859?gad_source=1&gclid=CjwKCAiAp5qsBhAPEiwAP0qeJkzRK5o67oNMlqqDC8S1sDyIZCz12_C3Y6A9JUmND2r-IASDWLSKcRoCs48QAvD_BwE) to acheive any color and brightness I wanted.
+I imagined how I could improve this the tub light using a [Adafruit NeoPixel Jewel RGB LED assembly](https://www.adafruit.com/product/2859?gad_source=1&gclid=CjwKCAiAp5qsBhAPEiwAP0qeJkzRK5o67oNMlqqDC8S1sDyIZCz12_C3Y6A9JUmND2r-IASDWLSKcRoCs48QAvD_BwE) to achieve any color and brightness I wanted.
 The NeoPixel Jewel is controlled by a [Sparkfun ESP32 Thing Plus](https://www.sparkfun.com/products/15663?gclid=CjwKCAiAp5qsBhAPEiwAP0qeJnRRSU4OE6ZlrzAAaxC8sL1j2-f2hIqKbaGOr5SEi_CV_tvKprVjEhoCCmUQAvD_BwE)

 #### Original Color Selection Demo Video Link and Tub Light System Demo Video Link:
 [![Original Tub Light Color Selection](resources/videoImages/OriginalColorChange.png)](https://www.youtube.com/watch?v=9z2hBdIpH5c "Original Tub Light Color Filter") | [![Tub Light System Color Selection](resources/videoImages/TubLightSystemColorChange.png)](https://www.youtube.com/watch?v=xVnbhTjhsxw "Tub Light System Demo")